yuanshengbronze/NoiseWar/README.md

     2. Join a room, where a user is prompted to enter a room code.
 The backend then validates the code.
 If the room is not full (< 2 people), the user enters the room.

-5. Game Skeleton - COMPLETED'
+5. Game Skeleton - COMPLETED

     The game is made using Phaser.
 A Phaser game consists of scenes, which are logical sections of a game.
 There are currently 6 Scenes:
     1. Boot (shown while booting)